Code-Institute-Submissions/ms4-england-cricket-tickets/README.md

 # Information Architecture

 ## Database Choice
-- Development phase SQLight database was used for the development which is installed with Django.
+- Development phase - SQLight database was used for the development which is installed with Django.
-- Deployment phase PostgreSQL was used on deployment stage, which is provided as add-on by Heroku application.
+- Deployment phase - PostgreSQL was used on deployment stage, which is provided as an add-on by the Heroku application.
 - User model is provided as a default by [Django's authentication system](https://docs.djangoproject.com/en/3.1/ref/contrib/auth/).

 ## Data Modelling
-- All data related to tours is saved in JSON format in the tours fixtures folder, and the FAQ data is in the respective fixtures folder.
+- All data related to Tours is saved in JSON format in the tours fixtures folder, and the FAQ data is in the respective fixtures folder.
 - I had initially attempted to have the tickets correspond to the stadium, rather than the match, but this caused issues as every match was then pulling through tickets for every match played at the stadium, and hence why I had to make the change.
-- The below data model was created using [Drawl SQL](https://drawsql.app/tbc/diagrams/england-cricket-tickets#)
+- The below data model was created using [Draw SQL](https://drawsql.app/tbc/diagrams/england-cricket-tickets#)
 <p><img src="readme_materials/data2.jpg"></p>